-It's unclear what happened after the show and before the murder, but there are two prevailing theories.
-Jonathan's lawyer, James Burdick, claims that Schmitz went out drinking with "friends from work."
-After coming home in the morning, he found a note from Scott that read: "If you really want to get it off I'm the only one who has the right tool."
-However, The Jenny Jones Show producer Karen Campbell later testified that Jonathan and Scott went out drinking and ended up hooking up.
-The next morning Scott found the note and pulled enough cash out of his bank account to buy a shotgun.
+It's unclear what happened after the show and before Schmitz took Amedure's life, but there are two prevailing theories.
+Schmitz's lawyer, James Burdick, claims that Schmitz went out drinking with "friends from work."
+After coming home in the morning, he found a note from Amedure that read: "If you really want to get it off I'm the only one who has the right tool."
+The next morning Schmitz confronted Amedure and ended his life.

-Long after the murder of Scott Amedure, his family attempted to make sense of the mess.
+Long after Amedure's passing, his family attempted to make sense of what happened.
 They blamed The Jenny Jones Show for putting Amedure in a situation where he would reveal his feelings to someone so mentally unstable.
 Amedure's mother claimed that Jenny Jones "pushed Scott into doing things he didn't want to do" and that he needed to "make it look good for the audience or she would be very mad."

-When appearing on The Jenny Jones Show Scott Amedure explained to the studio audience how he met Schmitz.
+When appearing on The Jenny Jones Show, Amedure explained to the studio audience how he met Schmitz.
 When he went to see his friend Donna at her apartment he found John working under her car.
-Amedure told the audience that he immediately noticed Schmitz' body and how good it looked in his half-shirt.
+Amedure told the audience that he immediately noticed Schmitz's body and how good it looked in his half-shirt.

 He went on to say that even though he'd been dreaming up fantasies about his crush involving a hammock, champagne, and whipped cream, he wasn't actually sure if Schmitz was gay.